Skip to content

 • payload – A JSON response payload as follows:

-json { "message":"message sent by the assistant to the user", "taskId":"Dialog task Id", "nodeId":"current node id in the dialog flow", "channel":"channel name", "context":"context object" }
+json { "message":"message sent by the bots to the user", "taskId":"Dialog task Id", "nodeId":"current node id in the dialog flow", "channel":"channel name", "context":"context object" }

-• callback – The function to call at event completion used to send the updated message and context back to the XO Platform.
+• callback – The function to call at event completion used to send the updated message and context back to the Platform.

 Example: In the following code example for the onUserMessage event, the user message is evaluated for transfer to a live agent and transferred, otherwise, the message is passed on to the BotKit SDK for processing.